jeffsebring/angular-wp-api/README.md

 } );
 ```

-The ngResource method `.get()`, should be used for requesting single objects, as it expects an object to be returned.
-When requesting a collection, use `query()`, which expects an array.
+The ngResource method `.get()`, should be used for requesting single objects/entities, as it expects an object to be returned.
+When requesting a loop/collection, use `query()`, which expects an array.

 ## Development